Drought Assistance Concessional Loans

 for the 2017/18 application period.

 - Loans can be used for the purposes of:

 - providing new debt for operating expenses

-- providing new debt for drought preparedness activities (when seasonal conditions allow)
+- providing new debt for drought recovery activities (when seasonal conditions allow)

 - A maximum loan term of 10 years, with interest only repayments for the first 5 years.

 - A variable concessional interest rate applies to the 10 year term of the loan.